Network Watcher Agent virtual machine extension for Linux

-This article details the supported platforms and deployment options for the Network Watcher Agent VM extension for Linux.
-Installation of the agent doesn't disrupt, or require a reboot, of the VM.
-You can deploy the extension into virtual machines that you deploy.
-If the virtual machine is deployed by an Azure service, check the documentation for the service to determine whether or not it permits installing extensions in the virtual machine.
+In this article, you learn how to install and uninstall Network Watcher Agent for Linux.
+Installation of the agent doesn't disrupt, or require a reboot of the virtual machine.
+If the virtual machine is deployed by an Azure service, check the documentation of the service to determine whether or not it permits installing extensions in the virtual machine.

 Note